turing-ds4mh/turing-ds4mh.github.io/index.md

 ## Events
 ### Meetings
 We organise monthly meetings (including half-an-hour long invited talks) at the Turing.
-Meetings are organised and moderated by [Jenny Chim](https://j-chim.github.io/), [Yue Wu](https://datasig.ac.uk/people/yue-wu), and [Emilio Ferrucci](https://people.maths.ox.ac.uk/rossiferrucc/).
+Meetings are organised and moderated by Iqra Ali and [Yue Wu](https://datasig.ac.uk/people/yue-wu).
 Please [join our mailing list](https://forms.office.com/e/N0SaJbSnek) for more updated information.

 As a part of AI UK Fringe, we jointly organised a hybrid event with the NLP interest group on [AI for Mental Health Monitoring](/aiuk2024.html) on 28th March 2024.